 The new additions are treated as stand alone units and detailed accordingly.

-The barn is situated on three acres of land with direct access to the village green beyond.
+The barn conversion is situated on three acres of land with direct access to the village green beyond.
 It was therefore important to exploit the connection with the landscape.
 Opening glazed strips characterise the garden elevation, reflecting both the ground floor living area and first floor master bedroom suite.

 On summer evenings the family can slide open the full height windows and enjoy the garden and the village green beyond.